Color model: Color systems

-There are various types of color systems that classify color and analyse their effects.
-The American Munsell color system devised by Albert H. Munsell is a famous classification that organises various colors into a color solid based on hue, saturation and value.
+There are various types of color systems that classify color and analyze their effects.
+The American Munsell color system devised by Albert H. Munsell is a famous classification that organizes various colors into a color solid based on hue, saturation and value.
 Other important color systems include the Swedish Natural Color System (NCS), the Optical Society of America's Uniform Color Space (OSA-UCS), and the Hungarian Coloroid system developed by Antal Nemcsics from the Budapest University of Technology and Economics.
 Of those, the NCS is based on the opponent-process color model, while the Munsell, the OSA-UCS and the Coloroid attempt to model color uniformity.
 The American Pantone and the German RAL commercial color-matching systems differ from the previous ones in that their color spaces are not based on an underlying color model.

-The Icelandic Spot Matching System (SMS) is a so-called media neutral colour palette where all the colours can be reproduced online, on Television and in standard process printing (CMYK or better).
+The Icelandic Spot Matching System (SMS) is a so-called media neutral color palette where all the colors can be reproduced online, on Television and in standard process printing (CMYK or better).